-Property Description

-Typical uses Use this report to find devices that need to be reconfigured.
+Property Description Typical uses Use this report to find devices that need to be reconfigured.
+Prerequisites A completed and successful discovery with the Interface Agent enabled.

-Prerequisites None

 Data model BIRT

 Utility reports

 Utility reports display all discovered devices and their interfaces in different views.